-We will continue to strengthen our commitment to combating modern slavery by enhancing supplier engagement, requiring greater transparency and compliance with ethical labour policies.
+We will continue to strengthen our commitment to combating modern slavery by working to enhance supplier engagement, requiring greater transparency and compliance with ethical labour policies.
 Internally, we will expand education and communication initiatives to foster modern slavery awareness and inclusivity at all levels.
 Additionally, we will collaborate with industry partners, trade organisations, and Non-Government Organisations to share best practices and drive collective action.

-Key Focus Areas for 2024-2025
+Key Focus Areas for 2025-2026

-During the 2024-2025 financial year, we will focus on the following key areas to advance our modern slavery objectives:
+During the 2025-2026 financial year, we will focus on the following key areas to advance our modern slavery objectives: